rajTT2003/rajTT2003/README.md

 <h3 align="center">Full-Stack Developer</h3>

 <p align="center">
-Computer Science student focused on building web applications and backend systems.
+Building scalable web applications, APIs, and backend systems with a focus on clean architecture and real-world problem solving.
 </p>

 ---

-## About Me
+## About

-Final-year Computer Science student at the University of Technology, Jamaica.

-Focused on full-stack development, backend systems, and software engineering fundamentals.
+Full-stack developer focused on designing and building web applications, backend systems, and RESTful APIs.

-Interested in building scalable applications and improving my skills through real-world development experience.
+I work on real-world software solutions involving authentication systems, data-driven applications, and scalable architecture.

-Open to internships, collaboration, and remote opportunities.
+Open to remote opportunities, contract work, and collaboration.

 ---